MansoorMajeed/devops-from-scratch/episodes/what-is-devops.md

 > Don't quote me on it, I am just trying to explain what "DevOps" is fixing

-> For now, let's only talk about the `Boom Server App`.
-Imagine that there is a
+> Imagine that there is a `git` repository with the code and the `master`
-> `git` repository with the code and the `master` branch is the mainline
+> branch is the mainline And the developers work on their own branches
-> And the developers work on their own branches when making a change
+> when making a change

 ### Pre-DevOps